Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Introduction

-We further analyze the time dependent holographic entanglement negativity for various bipartite mixed state in a $CFT_{1+1}$ dual to a bulk Vaidya-$AdS_3$ utilizing our covariant construction based on the bulk minimal EWCS through the techniques described above.
-Once again our results match exactly with those obtained from the alternate covariant holographic entanglement negativity conjecture mentioned earlier and described in \cite {Chaturvedi:2016opa,Jain:2017uhe,Malvimat:2018ood} and further substantiates the remarkable geometrical conclusion of the proportionality between the algebraic sums of the bulk geodesics homologous to combinations of appropriate intervals and the bulk minimal EWCS.
-This also provides a strong consistency check and robust substantiation for our covariant construction described in this article.
+Subsequent to the above analysis for stationary bulk configurations we turn our attention to utilize our covariant construction for the holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to time dependent bulk $AdS_3$ geometries.
+In this context we obtain the time dependent holographic entanglement negativity utilizing our covariant construction based on the bulk extremal EWCS, for bipartite mixed states in $CFT_{1+1}$s dual to bulk Vaidya-$AdS_3$ geometries through the techniques of \cite {Hubeny:2007xt}.
+Once again our results match modulo the constants mentioned above with those obtained from the alternate covariant holographic entanglement negativity conjecture mentioned earlier and described in \cite {Chaturvedi:2016opa,Jain:2017uhe,Malvimat:2018ood} which constitutes further consistency checks and a robust substantiation for our covariant construction.

 This article is organized as follows.
 In section \ref{sec2} we briefly review the entanglement negativity in quantum information theory.
-Following this in section \ref{sec3} we summarize the computation for the bulk entanglement wedge and holographic entanglement negativity conjecture for the static case.
-In section \ref{sec4} we present our proposal for the covariant holographic entanglement negativity construction based on the minimal EWCS.
-In section \ref{sec5} we utilize our construction to obtain the holographic entanglement negativity for various bipartite states in a $CFT_{1+1}$ dual to bulk non extremal and extremal rotating BTZ black holes.
-Subsequently in section \ref{sec6} we employ our proposal to obtain the time dependent holographic entanglement negativity for various bipartite mixed states in a $CFT_{1+1}$ dual to a bulk Vaidya-$AdS_3$ configuration.
-Finally in section \ref{sec7} we present our summary and conclusions.
+Following this in section \ref{sec3} we recapitulate the computation for the bulk minimal EWCS and the holographic entanglement negativity conjecture for the static case.
+In section \ref{sec4} we present our proposal for the covariant holographic entanglement negativity construction based on the extremal bulk EWCS.
+In section \ref{sec5} we utilize our construction to obtain the holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk non extremal and extremal rotating BTZ black holes.
+Subsequently in section \ref{sec6} we employ our proposal to obtain the covariant holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk time dependent Vaidya-$AdS_3$ geometries.
+Finally in section \ref{sec7} we present our summary and discussions.